 14 – Be awed at Moraine Lake

 When it comes to dramatic scenery, Moraine Lake is in a league of its own.
-The glacier-fed turquoise water looks almost unreal, while the plunging mountain slopes provide a breath-taking backdrop.
-Go in June for the best colors.
+The glacier-fed turquoise water looks almost unreal, while the views of the Ten Peaks provide a postcard-worthy backdrop.

 15 – Discover the Banff Park Museum National Historic Site